SEIR-7-06/React-useState-useEffect/README.md

 export default GameList;
 ```

-We also need to modify our Game.jsx starter code to be:
+We also need to modify our `src/pages/GamesListPage.jsx` as follows:

 ```js
 function Game(props) {